 Soil, pH & Amendments

-• If the soil is very sandy, freely draining or with an acidic pH (5 to 6) then sow these grass mixtures – Lawnsmith® ORNAMENTAL, CLASSIC or STAYGREEN
+Should your soil be very sandy, freely draining or with an acidic pH (5 to 6) then sow these grass mixtures – Lawnsmith ORNAMENTAL, CLASSIC or STAYGREEN are best.

 Slopes